Alcazar (airline): Background

-In 1988, SAS had bought 18.4 percent of Texas Air Corporation, the holding company which owned Continental Airlines.
-The two airlines had started a strategic cooperation, such as SAS moving its New York City services from John F. Kennedy International Airport to Newark Liberty International Airport.
+In 1988, SAS had bought 18.4% of Texas Air Corporation, the holding company which owned Continental Airlines.
+The two airlines had started a strategic cooperation, such as SAS moving its New York services from John F. Kennedy International Airport to Newark Liberty International Airport.
 KLM was cooperating with British Airways, Virgin Atlantic, and Sabena.
 In addition, they had a strong tie with Northwest Airlines.
-In 1989, KLM bought 20 percent of the then ailing Northwest.
-In 1992, KLM had made a bailout purchase of Northwest, securing a 25 percent ownership of the airline, which is the maximum a foreign airline is allowed to own in a US airline.
+In 1989, KLM bought 20% of the then-ailing Northwest.
+In 1992, KLM had made a bailout purchase of Northwest, securing a 25% ownership of the airline, which is the maximum a foreign airline is allowed to own in a US airline.
 Swissair cooperated with Delta Air Lines and Singapore Airlines in a triangular cooperation, which was highly valued by the company's management.
-Delta was significantly larger than the other two US partner airlines, and had a base in New York City, rather than Northwest's hubs in Detroit and Minneapolis.
+Delta was significantly larger than the other two US partner airlines, and had a base in New York City, rather than Northwest's hubs at Detroit Metropolitan Wayne County Airport and Minneapolis–Saint Paul International Airport.
 Austrian Airlines lacked a US partner.

-In Europe, the European Commission was working on plans to deregulate the aviation market, similar to the US Airline Deregulation Act of 1978.
-The Commission received support from the Netherlands and United Kingdom, while most other countries and the International Air Transport Association (IATA) were opposed to deregulation.
+In Europe, the European Commission (EC) was working on plans to deregulate the aviation market, similar to the US Airline Deregulation Act of 1978.
+The Commission received support from the Netherlands and the United Kingdom, while most other countries and the International Air Transport Association (IATA) were opposed to deregulation.
 In 1991, the Gulf War broke out.
-The price of petroleum escalated, while the demand for business travel diminished.
+The price of oil escalated, while the demand for business travel diminished.
 After a 1992 Swiss referendum rejected Swiss membership in the European Economic Area, Swissair was concerned they would not be able to have access to the European market.
 With its small home market, it was dependent on international partners to feed its hub.